Appropriations Club Handbook

 2. Must meet with CES if you are getting catering - must provide a quote for your meeting as supporting documentation for the prices.

-3. SGC will only fund food for up to two meetings per operational allocation.
+3. SGC will only fund food for up to three meetings per operational allocation.

 1. Items that will be purchased for use within an organization may be covered in full by SGC funds.
 Such items include tabling materials, office supplies, and decorations if they are not provided by the Student Activities Center.
 These items are expected to stay within the organization for future use.